What is the GGS about and what information is collected?

 With the Generations & Gender Survey we look at what is important in the context of couples, family formation, having children, and relations between younger and older generations.
 Your opinion will be an important source for our research and for future political decisions and therewith living conditions in your country and many others.
 The survey is part of an international programme, coordinated by United Nations Economic Commission for Europe (UNECE) and a group of Europe’s leading demographic research institutes.

 Why me?
 Why was I asked to participate?

-I was contacted to participate in the survey but I am not sure if it is legitimate or not?
+I was contacted to participate in the survey.
+How do I know if this is legitimate or not?

-If you have been contacted by a survey organization to participate in the Generations and Gender Programme through a letter or by a visit from an interviewer and you are unsure if they are legitimate representatives of the programme, you should contact the fieldwork agency that is named to verify that this is a legitimate request.
-The Generations & Gender Programme always names the survey organization in any letter and interviewers must always carry credentials with them.
-Only survey organizations that adhere to the ICC/ESOMAR International Code on Market and Social Research are able to conduct the Generations & Gender Survey and this Code requires an interviewer to provide credentials and a simple means of verifying their identity.
+If you have been contacted by a survey organisation to participate in the Generations & Gender Survey through a letter or by a visit from an interviewer and you are unsure if they are legitimate representatives of the programme, you should contact the fieldwork agency that is named to verify that this is a legitimate request.
+The Generations & Gender Programme always names the survey organisation in any letter and interviewers must always carry credentials with them.
+Only survey organisations that adhere to the ICC/ESOMAR International Code on Market and Social Research are able to conduct the Generations & Gender Survey and this code requires all interviewers to provide credentials and a simple means of verifying their identity.
 If they are unable to do this, do not provide them with your personal details or complete any questionnaires.
-You can also verify that the survey is being conducted in your locality by emailing firstname.lastname@example.org.
+You can also verify that the survey is being conducted in your locality by emailing email@example.com.